{{flagHref}}

 Tensile Strain

-Tensile strain occurs when a material is stretched.
-It is characterised by an increase in length in the direction of the applied force.
+Tensile strain occurs when a material is stretched or elongated.
+It is characterised by an increase in length along the direction of the applied force.

 Compressive Strain

-Compressive strain occurs when a material is shortened or compressed.
-It is identified by a decrease in length when pressure is applied.
+Compressive strain happens when a material is compressed or shortened.
+It involves a decrease in length under the influence of compressive forces.

 Shear Strain

-Shear strain is the deformation that results from forces acting parallel to the material's surface.
-This causes adjacent layers to slide relative to one another.
+Shear strain is the deformation resulting from forces applied parallel to the material's surface, causing layers to slide relative to each other.

 Volumetric Strain

-Volumetric strain refers to the change in volume of a material when it is subjected to uniform pressure across all dimensions.
+Volumetric strain refers to the change in volume of a material when subjected to uniform pressure, affecting all dimensions.

 Type of Strain